Travel details

 Private car transfer

-We will pick you up from the camp and move to Afdera.
+We will pick you up at the camp and travel to Afdera

 [English Guide]